simmel/kanna/README.md

 ### TODO

+* [ ] How can we provided sane defaults? bundleName, configAdmin{Pid,FileName},
+  applicationContext and fileApplicationContext based on project name.
+In the distribution script or Main.java?
 * [ ] Investigate how to be used as uberjar
 * [ ] Be able to set bundle version?
 * [ ] Why doesn't it load `/OSGI-INF/blueprint/*.xml` automatically?